oloBion/pyRetip/README.md

 ![Retip](images/retip_logo.png)

-# Retip: Retention Time Prediction for Metabolomics
+# Retip - Retention Time Prediction for Metabolomics

-Retip is a tool for predicting retention times (RTs) of small molecules for high pressure liquid chromatography (HPLC) mass spectrometry.

-Retip is a python package for predicting Retention Time (RT) for small molecules in a high pressure liquid chromatography (HPLC) Mass Spectrometry analysis.
+**Retip** is a tool for predicting Retention Time (RT) for small molecules in a high pressure liquid chromatography (HPLC) Mass Spectrometry analysis, available as both a **Python package** and an [**R package**](https://github.com/olobion/Retip/tree/master).
 Retention time calculation can be useful in identifying unknowns and removing false positive annotations.
-It uses five different machine learning algorithms to built a stable, accurate and fast RT prediction model:
+It uses four different machine learning algorithms to built a stable, accurate and fast RT prediction model:

-- Random Forest: a decision tree algorithms.
+- **Random Forest:** a decision tree algorithms.
-- XGBoost: an extreme Gradient Boosting for tree algorithms.
+- **XGBoost:** an extreme Gradient Boosting for tree algorithms.
-- AutoGluon: is an automatic machine learning library.
+- **AutoGluon:** is an automatic machine learning library.
-- H2O AutoML: is an automatic machine learning tool.
+- **H2O AutoML:** is an automatic machine learning tool.

 ## Retip installation

-Retip requires Python 3.1.0 and it is recommended to use the [Anaconda](https://www.anaconda.com/download/) or [miniconda](https://conda.io/miniconda.html) environments to easily install and run the package.
+Retip 2.0 requires Python 3.1.0 and it is recommended to use the [Anaconda](https://www.anaconda.com/download/) or [miniconda](https://conda.io/miniconda.html) environments to easily install and run the package.

 Once Anaconda is installed, simply check out the Retip repository and create an environment named `pyretip`: